avallark/avallark.github.com/source/_posts/2011-12-31-Single-Sign-On-CAS-Implementation-Guide.md

 ---
-layout: page
+layout: post
-title: "Single Sign On - CAS Implementation Guide"
+title: Single Sign On - CAS Implementation Guide
-date: 2012-05-28 23:18
 comments: true
-sharing: true
-footer: true
+categories: work, product manager, architect, IT strategy
 ---

  The capability of single sign on seems to be a very basic infrastructural requireme for any organisation, yet the number of companies without a functioning sso is amazingly high.